She, Her, Hers

-I am responsible for all of our work and outcomes.
-My particular area of focus is on improving the ways in which public helping systems support families and ensure children are able to grow up in safe, stable families who can meet their developmental needs and help them thrive.
+I work on improving the ways in which public helping systems support families and ensure children are able to grow up in safe, stable families who can meet their developmental needs and help them thrive.

 I do this work because